 New pure electric cars qualify for the first-year allowance, meaning 100% of the cost of the vehicle purchased can be offset against the profits of the company.

 VAT can also be claimed on cars that are for business use only.

 The percentage at which a benefit in kind is taxed is based on the CO2 omissions of a vehicle.
 For the 21/22 tax year the benefit in kind rate is just 1%, from April 2022 this will be increased to 2% for pure electric.
 (Don’t forget you still need to either file a P11D each year or add to payrolling your benefits!)

 If the vehicle is charged at work, there is no taxable benefit and moreover 100% of the first-year allowance is available for the cost of installing a charging point at the workplace.

 If the employee charges their vehicle from their home power supply, then there is a mileage allowance available at 4p per mile.

-As it is uncertain what governments polices will be in place regarding electric cars after 2021, but it would appear that the tax year 2020/21 is the optimum time to purchase an electric car.
 With the first-year allowances and the benefit in kind percentages available this may be the perfect time to ditch the petrol stations and embrace electric.